collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### How My Own Journey Began

+I want to do a bit of a flashback now.

 I first signed up for GitHub on April 18, 2013.
 I knew using GitHub was a good idea.
 But my account sat unused for months.
-I felt a bit intimidated and I didn't know how to get started.
+I felt a bit intimidated.
+I wasn't sure if I fit in and I didn't know how to get started.
 Later on in this talk, I will debunk some of the myths that I believed at the time.

 </td></tr>